flux-framework/flux-sched/README.md

 make install
 ```

-To exercise a functioning sched module in a comms session, follow
+To exercise functioning flux-sched modules in a Flux instance, follow
 these steps.

-##### Flux comms session
+##### Flux Instance

 To run the example below, you will have to manually add flux-sched
 directories to the pertinent environment variables.
 The following